veichtj/dex/CONTRIBUTING.md

-# Contributing to dex fork
+# Contribution - Dex fork for Kyma

 As the git workflow we are using in Kyma differs from the workflow in this repo, this readme contains instructions for some basic operations.

-## Prepare a local repository:
+## Prepare a local repository

 ```shell script
 # Clone the fork repository